dogweather/forkful/content/en/python/data-structures/using-associative-arrays.md

 weight: 15
 ---

-## What & Why?

-Associative arrays, known in Python as dictionaries, map keys to values, making it easy to retrieve, modify, or track data by a unique identifier.
-Programmers use them for their efficiency in accessing elements and their flexibility in representing complex data structures.

 ## How to:
 Creating a dictionary in Python is straightforward.
 You enclose key-value pairs in curly braces `{}`, with keys and values separated by a colon:

 ```Python